rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 **Topic filter** – An [MQTT topic filter](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718106) is an MQTT topic, possibly with wildcards for one or more segments allowing it to match multiple MQTT topics.
 Supported wildcards are `+`, which matches a single segment and `#`, which matches zero or more segments at the end of the topic.
 See [Topic Wilcards](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718107) from the MQTT spec for more details.

 **Topic template** – Topic templates are an extension of the topic filter that includes support for variables.
 This simplifies management for high scale applications.
 A topic space can consist of multiple topic templates.
-For example `vehicles/${principal.deviceid}/GPS/#`.
+For example, `vehicles/${principal.deviceid}/GPS/#`.
 Here, `${principal.deviceid}` part is the variable that substitutes into the device Id during an MQTT session.

- **Variable** - A value in a topic template that will be filled in based on the properties of the session and the authenticated device.
+ **Variable** - A value in a topic template that will be filled in based on the properties of the authenticated device.
 A variable can represent a portion of a segment or an entire segment but cannot cover more than one segment.
-For example if we want the device to publish on its own topic, you can use the topic `vehicles/${principal.deviceId}/GPS/location`.
-For this topic template, vehicle1 can only publish to `vehicles/vehicle1/GPS/location`.
-If vehicle1 attempts to publish on topic `vehicles/vehicle2/GPS/location`, it will fail.
+For example, if we want the device to publish on its own topic, you can use the topic `vehicles/${principal.deviceId}/GPS/location`.
+For this topic template, `vehicle1` can only publish to `vehicles/vehicle1/GPS/location`.
+If `vehicle1` attempts to publish on topic `vehicles/vehicle2/GPS/location`, it will fail.

 **Topic space type** - The type of the topic space.
 Must be one of `LowFanout` or `PublishOnly`.
 The low fanout type is needed to adjust for the expected number of devices receiving each message, while the publish only option makes a topic space useable only for publishing.